Marble Maze with Corks STEAM Activity for Kids

 A simple marble maze is easy to make and provides a fun STEAM opportunity for kids.
 Design and build a maze using a cardboard box and corks in this fun hands-on activity.

-We already have a maze activity with modeling clay on a foam tray, so we are excited to share this new project.
+We already have a maze activity with modeling clay on a foam tray, so we're happy to share this new project.

-If you have a cardboard box and a few corks you've been wondering what to do with, this is a fun way to use them!
+If you have a cardboard box and a collection of corks like me, this is a fun way to use them!

 For this activity we used a shallow box that held plastic water bottles.
 We don't use water bottles often but we keep them on hand for special occasions or emergencies.
 We use empty water bottles in activities such as this discovery bottle with foam letters.